Pauanui boating accident: 'All these accolades don't even begin to describe the incredible person you are'

 In that short time, he had already left a mark.

-Principal Alan Munro said the Year 9 student was a "a positive all-round student with strengths academically as well as on the sports field".
+Principal Alan Munro said the Year 9 student was a " positive all-round student with strengths academically as well as on the sports field".

 "Well-liked by his peers and staff and his loss of life has hit our school and wider community hard."